-- 3. Economic

-- a.
-Influence on surrounding land values
+З. а.
+Economic Influence on surrounding land values

+The property values will increase with the new development on this corner

-- b.
+b.
 Growth inducement potential

+None

-- c.
+c.
 Off-site costs of public improvements

+\$60,000.00

-- d.
+d.
 Proposed tax revenues (assessed valuation)

+Unknown

-- e.
+e.
 Availability or provisions for utilities

+All Utilities are at the site

 J. In relation to land immediately surrounding the proposed development, what has been done to avoid disrupting existing uses & intended future uses as shown on the Master Land Use Plan?
+Landscaping

-K. What specific steps are planned to revitalize the disturbed or replace the removed vegetative cover?
+к.
+What specific steps are planned to revitalize the disturbed or replace the removed vegetative cover?

+New Sod and Plants

 L. What beautification steps are built into the development?

+Exterior Elevation to have a residential look.
+Extensive landscape along lot lines.

-M. What alternative plans are offered?
+М. What alternative plans are offered?